Nothing beats the rich and creamy flavor of Veggie-Loaded Kabocha Soup on a cold day. This Japanese-style soup will warm you up all over!

 About this recipe

-- Japanese kabocha (pumpkin) recipe
+- Japanese pumpkin recipe

 - Vegan recipe

-- Easy and simple soup
+- Healthy and hearty soup

 Here are the ingredients (amounts are in the recipe card below).

-- Vegetables: Kabocha (Japanese pumpkin), sweet potatoes, carrots, onion, napa cabbage, green peas
+- Vegetables: Kabocha (Japanese pumpkin), sweet potatoes, carrots, onion, napa cabbage, green peas.

 - Soup: Salt, miso paste, soy milk, water.
 You can substitute soy milk with other types of milk, such as regular milk, almond milk, or oats milk.